Nicholaswogan/aqueous/README.md

 # Aqueous

-`aqueous` computes Gibbs energies of formation for aqueous chemical species, and computes chemical equilibrium for aqueous solutions.
+`aqueous` computes Gibbs energies of formation of aqueous chemical species, and computes chemical equilibrium of aqueous solutions.

 ## Installation